Repairing a large hole in a fiberglass boat is something anyone can do, as long as you have the right tools, preparation, and method.

 To guarantee restored integrity, keep these fiberglass repair tips in mind:

-- Always roughen surrounding area larger than the hole itself
+- Always roughen the surrounding area larger than the hole itself

 - Use fiberglass cloth thicker and stronger than the original skin